CACI-International/ergo/bob/README.md

     precludes circular dependency resolution).
 * ABI must be stable at plugin boundaries.

+#### Native vs WASM plugins
+* Both types of plugins could be made in other languages if desired (though not as convenient as types would have to be redefined to be ABI-compatible).
+  With regard to Rust:
+  * Native plugins could be smaller, but would need to be built for separate platforms.
+  * WASM code by default is kind of large: a hello world comes out over a MB.
+    With std disabled it gets much smaller.
+This may be appropriate anyway since std is not ABI-stable.
+Size may not be a big concern since they won't be downloaded often.
+WASM allows the plugins to be loaded on any platform.

 ### Configuration/definition notes
 * The program should support two modes of operation (though a clever implementation may not need to make these explicit):